tableau/extension-date-updater/README.md

 ```
 4. In the command line run `yarn build` to build the extension with the new homepage. _Note, you can update the `package.json` file to just run `react-scripts build`, the rest is just to move the folders around.
 If you do this, look for the `build` folder in the next step._
 5. Copy the files in `docs` to your web server at the path you specified in Step 3.
-6. Update the existing or create a new manifest file (.trex) to point to the URL where you are hosting the extension.
+6. Update the existing or create a new manifest file (.trex) to point to the URL where you are hosting the extension with `/#/parameter` at the end.
+For example: `http://localhost:8080/#/dateupdate`.

 ## Support
 If you have questions about the extension or found a bug please open a new [issue](https://github.com/tableau/extension-date-updater/issues).